groonga/groonga/doc/source/reference/commands/table_remove.rst

 You should use this parameter carefully.
 This is a danger parameter.

-See :ref:`table-remove-unremovable-cases` how to use this parameter.
+See :ref:`table-remove-remove-dependents` how to use this parameter.

 Return value
 ------------